RikVN/AMR/README.md

 python postprocess_AMRs.py -f sample_alignment_input/sample.char.tf -s sample_alignment_input/sample.sent -o sample_input/
 ```

-Here -f is the file to be processed, -s is the sentence file (needed for Wikification) and -o is the output directory to put the files.
-It is possible to use -no_wiki to skip the Wikification step.
+Here -f is the file to be processed and -s is the sentence file (needed for Wikification) It is possible to use -no_wiki to skip the Wikification step.
+These options can also be used to process a whole folder (use -fol) in parallel, to speed up the process.
+Check the script for details.

 ## Important ##